rzachary/rickeyzachary.com/_drafts/2020-04-21-new-lamarjackson.md

 Lamar Jackson's season while incredible is a bit of an anomoly for a number of reasons.
 Let's look at rushing seasons there have only been

-#

 # The unfortunate case against Kyler Murray
+This is not a don't draft Kyler Murray

 # Then will the real value pick please stand up?